 I sat for meditation this morning only to find my mind racing with thoughts, the way it used to do years ago.
 But then my awareness naturally and effortlessly shifted from the thoughts in my mind to the space behind the thoughts.
 I have learned over the years that if I make the effort to sit for meditation, my own inner Self, my own light, and my own shakti

 guide me to the Witness behind and beyond the thoughts.

-Thank you, Gurumayi, for the grace to perceive this.
+I am grateful for the Guru’s grace to perceive this.